 When Stevenson opened its doors in 1952 with 18 boys, six old buildings, 17 acres of land and no tangible means of support, only founder Robert Ricklefs would have had the courage to dream that within 50 years it would be a nationally and internationally respected school with 750 students and 30 buildings on 50 acres of land and two campuses, in two of the most beautiful and popular neighborhoods in North America and, indeed, the world.

-Mr. Wandke has been the champion of technological development at Stevenson and has kept Stevenson in the technological forefront of independent schools by arranging appropriate funding, staffing and infrastructure in this area.
-The laptop program, the wireless component of the campus, the integration of technology into the curriculum and library services all have been recent developments.
-Working closely with the Board of Trustees, Mr. Wandke has assured the School is on sound financial footing, brought faculty compensation to a high level, created a faculty enrichment program utilized widely by faculty members, and developed a viable five year plan for further campus development.
+Mr. Wandke championed technological development at Stevenson.
+Working closely with the board of trustees, Mr. Wandke assured the school remained on sound financial footing, brought faculty compensation to a competitive level, created a faculty enrichment program utilized widely by faculty members, and developed a viable five year plan for further campus development.

 "Suaviter in modo, fortiter in re."